 Excellence in every profession is based on two things: skills and metaskills.
 Coaching is no different.

 Skills are capabilities you need to perform your role.
 Without them you wouldn’t last long.
+Core coaching skills are things like:

 Having a strong mastery of these coaching skills is crucial.
 However, they are not necessarily the most important element when it comes to establishing the coach-client relationship.
 A client’s decision to work with a person often comes down to something more elusive – their metaskills.